jtmoon79/goto_http_redirect_server/README.md

 Sadly, some browsers will assume a single word host, e.g. `goto/hr`, is a search engine query, i.e. the browser will query Google for "`goto/hr`".
-Users may need to pass the local network domain name, e.g. `goto.local/hr`, to force the browser to use local network host `goto.local`.\*\*
+Either, type in the local network domain name, e.g. `goto.local/hr`, or, type in a prepended http protocol, e.g. `http://goto/hr`.\*\*

 </small>